Selecting the Right PC Stick

 Even with a faster CPU a PC stick with 2GB RAM may still underperform if a user runs multiple applications at the same time.
 To combat this problem some product vendors are now offering products with 4GB RAM.
 This is something to consider if you do a lot of software multitasking.

 Due to their small size PC stick circuit board electronic components are very densely packaged.
 This causes serious heating that requires an effective cooling system.
-Most PC stick products incorporate a tiny fan along with venting slots on the casing to cool the circuit board.
+It is important that your PC stick incorporate some type of cooling system; either passive or active.
+PC stick with passive cooling use the packaging to radiate the heat.
+PC stick with active cooling use tiny fans and a thermostat system that turns the fans on or off depending of the ambient temperature.

 Choosing a product with good internal cooling becomes even more important if you plan to use your stick for playing high definition (HD) video.
 HD video playback, which very compute intensive, can dramatically raise the stick’s core temperature.